mbsa-tud/tsad_platform/README.md

 ##### Add deep-learning anomaly detection models

-To add a new semi-supervised deep-learning models (similar to the ones already implemented) using MATLAB's `Deep Learning Toolbox`, follow these steps:
+To add a new deep-learning models for semi-supervised anomaly detection (similar to the ones already implemented) using MATLAB's `Deep Learning Toolbox`, follow these steps:

 1. **Define the layers**: Go to the folder `tsad_platform > src > models_and_training > deep_learning` and open the file `getLayers.m`.
 Add a new option in the main *switch* statement for the name of your model: